Rural Digital Opportunity Fund (RDOF)

 If the location count in an RDOF-funded area increases, the support recipient will not be required to offer voice and broadband to 100% of the new number of locations until year eight.
 Through year six, service availability requirements will come from the original CAM location count.
 There will be no specific milestones to reach for year seven.
 However, funding recipients will be required to report locations deployed in that calendar year to USAC as usual in their HUBB filing.

-RDOF funding recipients will not receive additional funding unless the increase in location count exceeds 35% of the original CAM-calculated location count.
+RDOF funding recipients will not receive additional funding unless the location count increases by 35% of the original CAM-calculated location count.
 They will, however, be able to request to have the new location count reduced in certain circumstances, such as if specific locations are uninhabitable or if it would be unreasonable to require the provider to deploy to particular locations.
 Examples of the latter might include areas in a development built after year six or where a provider would have to install new backhaul facilities to serve just a single location, the FCC said.

 Service providers whose location counts increase by more than 35% will have the option of requesting additional funding from the commission.
 Note that buildout requirements aggregate at the state level, so the awarded census block groups within the same state need to meet or exceed this 35% threshold.